Abuse of Power of Attorney Lawyers

 As previously mentioned, if you are unhappy with your POA and you are mentally competent, then you can simply revoke the POA in the presence of a notary to end it.

-Conversely, if a person who is incapacitated has a POA, and the designated attorney-in-fact is allegedly abusing them, then a competent adult, whether that be the principal’s relative or their friend, can contest the POA to try to have it revoked.
-If the principal is incapacitated, and the court agrees to revoke the POA, then it may be necessary to establish a to protect their personal and financial interests, as appointing a new POA would not be an option.
+If the principal is incapacitated, and the court agrees to revoke the POA, then it may be necessary to establish a conservatorship to protect their personal and financial interests, as appointing a new POA would not be an option.
 In California, for a POA document to be valid, it must be signed by a principal who is mentally competent.

 Recovering Stolen Assets and Damages

 If POA abuse had been committed, and it resulted in the principal’s money or property being stolen, or in the principal suffering health consequences, then it may be possible to sue the POA agent to recover the stolen assets, as well as damages when applicable.
-A Keystone POA lawyer can help gather evidence to prove the extent of the damage resulting from the abuse and help secure for you a favorable outcome in court.

 Defending Power of Attorney Abuse Claims

-If you are not sure why a power of attorney misconduct claim has been brought against you, you may have been wrongfully accused of abuse.
-Not all power of attorney misconduct claims are valid, especially if a POA agent acted in good faith.
 Sometimes, an informed financial decision you make on behalf of the principal causes them to lose money, but it’s not because you had malicious intent, made an uninformed decision or were personally trying to gain from their loss.
-Similarly, perhaps you made a medical decision for the principal that exacerbated their condition, but you were only following their physician’s advice.
-Neither of these scenarios would necessarily signal power of attorney abuse; nevertheless, a principal’s family and friends may still place the blame on you.
+In the same vein, you might make a medical decision for the principal that ends up exacerbating their condition, but it’s not because you wished for them to suffer; you were only following their physician’s advice.

 Even if you believe you are not at fault, it is recommended you have a power of attorney lawyer representing you.
 When abuse is successfully proven, attorneys-in-fact may be held liable for compensating the principal for any damage they caused from their own pockets.